 Aerosol Generating Procedures

 Respiratory treatments administered by nurses generally result in aerosolization of respiratory secretions.
 These aerosol generating procedures (AGPs) potentially put healthcare personnel and others at an increased risk for pathogen exposure and infection.
 The district requires the following PPE to be worn during AGPs: gloves, N-95 or a surgical mask with face shield, eye protection and a gown.
-PPE will be used when: suctioning, administering nebulizer treatments, or using peak flow meters with students who have respiratory conditions.
+PPE is used when: suctioning, administering nebulizer treatments, or using peak flow meters with students who have respiratory conditions.

 If Students or Staff become Ill with Symptoms of COVID-19 at School